 Most of the beds are four poster or coronet in style and you’ll find period features throughout, including, in some rooms, an old style fireplace.
 Their bathrooms are suitably luxurious too and all in all no modern comforts are spared.

 The castle has plenty of common areas; opulent old style sitting rooms and of course the very fine restaurant.
 All rooms at Thornbury are B&B and the excellent breakfast and can be taken in the restaurant or delivered to your room.

-A range of massage and well-being therapies can be arranged in your room or at their nearby affiliated holistic centre, including reflexology, deep tissue massage and aromatherapy.
+A range of massage and well-being therapies can be arranged in your room or at the nearby affiliated holistic centre, including reflexology, deep tissue massage and aromatherapy.

-Note: The hotel is listed in the family friendly category but unfortunately only children above the age of 8 are welcome to stay!
+Note: The hotel is listed in the family friendly category but unfortunately only children above the age of 8 can be accommodated!

 Near to the city of Bristol, the South Gloucestershire Cotswolds are among England’s most beautiful rural areas, with rolling green hills and some charming villages and towns.
 Thornbury is one such town at the edge of the Cotswolds which, though having a population of about 12,000 and a busy high street with quite a few shops, restaurants and pubs, has something of a quaint, village like feel.

 It has plenty of history too; the Domesday Book noted it as “Turneberie” a manor settlement of 103 people belonging to William the Conqueror‘s wife (and the the mother of William II and Henry I), Matilda of Flanders, and it is the site (right beside Thornbury Castle in fact) of the still standing Church of St.Mary the Virgin a now Anglican church which was built in the later Norman period, 1340 to be exact.